jvverde/bKit.client/README.md

   ./rkit.sh directory
 ```

-If we don't want to restore to de original location, but instead recovery to a another location user --dst option
+If we don't want to restore to de original location, but instead recovery to a different location user *--dst* option

 ```
   ./rkit.sh --dst=newlocationdirectory directory